 - Clean the grates well and brush with olive oil using a basting brush.
 Transfer dough to the grill (remember, no toppings yet) and cook for 5-7 minutes with the lid closed, or until bottom of crust is golden brown.
 Pierce any air bubbles that form with a fork.

-- Flip the crust with a pizza peel or large spatula.
+- Flip the crust with a pizza peel or 2 large spatulas.
 Evenly coat entire crust with brushed olive oil.
 Add pizza sauce leaving a 1 inch crust all the way arounf.
 Add the fresh sliced mozzarella and close the lid and grill for another 5-7 minutes, or until cheese has fully melted.

 - Remove from the grill, let cool, top with fresh chopped basil. and slice.